AFAA. Edward W. Dake:

 AFD.
 OLIVER DEAKE

 Oliver was born in 1761 at Charlestown, R.I. to Edward Deake and Mary Adams (Gould).
 He was married on Oct.
-29, 1790 at Greenfield, Saratoga Co., N.Y. to Hannah Lewis (Rev. Baret, minister) There was one Abigail Dake present at wedding.
+29, 1790 at Greenfield, Saratoga Co., N.Y. to Hannah Lewis (Rev. Baret, minister) There was one Abigail Dake present at wedding (May have been cousin, daughter of Charles Deake).
 Records of Comptroller's Office, Albany, New York indicate that Oliver Dake was a Private in a Company commanded by Captain Job Wright, also in a company commanded by Lieut.
 Pliny More, in Regt. commanded by Colonel Marvinus Willett of the New York state line of Militia.
 He enlisted at Charlton, New York on or about 31st. day of Dec., 1782 for a term of three years, according to best knowledge of his wife.
 He was discharged from the militia at Schnectady, NY on Jan.
 6 1784.
 He claimed that he saw Gen. Washington at Ft.
 Herkimer.
 He later married Hannah Lapham.
 She filed a pension application in the state of Wisconsin on Oct.
 18, 1853.
 Her pension application was rejected.